China Telecoms exile in the United States is a boon for investors | ExBulletin

 This establishes an effective floor below the price and partly explains why the shares can be offered in Shanghai at 17 times the estimated profits in 2021, or nearly double their value in Hong Kong.
 China’s capital controls and lack of fungibility between onshore and offshore stocks are other reasons for the valuation gap.

 Continental regulators are keen to promote better financial management among listed companies.
 If reunion champions increase their dividends, that just might encourage others to donate extra funds as well.
-China Mobile (0941.HK), which also launched on the New York Stock Exchange, is in the mainland listing queue and has net cash of $ 59 billion.
+China Mobile, which also launched on the New York Stock Exchange, is queuing for listings on the mainland and has net cash of $ 59 billion.

 Washington appears to have done China Telecom a favor by expelling it from New York.
 Investors may wish the U.S. government would target even more companies.